janus-idp/backstage-plugins/plugins/rbac/README.md

 # RBAC frontend plugin for Backstage

 The RBAC UI plugin offers a streamlined user interface for effectively managing permissions in your Backstage instance.
-It allows you to assign permissions to users and groups, empowering them to view, create, modify and delete Roles, provided they have the necessary permissions.
+It allows you to assign permissions to users and groups, empowering them to view , create, modify and delete Roles, provided they have the necessary permissions.

 ## For administrators